Premium Pages offers local publishers new revenue and quality content

 Several non-profit news agencies will contribute content for Premium Pages, along with top branded content providers Family Features, NAPS Featurettes, NewsUSA and Brandpoint.
-Future Premium Pages will cover kids & family, outdoors, agriculture, fashion, automotive, real estate, small businesses and more.
+Future Premium Pages will cover outdoors, hunting and fishing, agriculture, fashion, automotive, real estate, small businesses, puzzles & games, entertainment and more.

 The pages will be designed and curated by the Creative Circle team and then “pushed out” to participating web sites using the network tools in Creative Circle’s dynamic web CMS.
 Local publishers can add their own content, advertising, news, marketing messaging or e-editions.

 “Creative Circle’s delivery system relies on its dynamic web CMS, known for great design and flexibility.
 Each Premium Page will be built in four layers and local publishers can insert their own ads or content above or between any layer,” said Ostendorf.
 “So you can combine your food content or real estate coverage with ours to really energize what you deliver for readers or advertisers.
 I guarantee that these will be the best looking pages on your web site.”